Jô: Return to Corinthians

 Jô signed a three-year deal, on 2 November 2016, to mark his return to his first club Corinthians.
-Despite of signing for the club in November 2016, he was only permitted to play from 2017 onwards.
+Despite signing for the club in November 2016, he was only permitted to play from 2017 onwards.
 In 2017, the Brazilian lived a return full of uncertainties augmented by the media putting pressure on Corinthians that was mocked as being the "fourth force of São Paulo state" and his recent past of exaggerated festivities.
 However, he answered as a professional player performing many consistent and some delightful matches during season (2017).
 Jô became known as "Rei dos Clássicos" that could be translated as king of derbys, after scoring decisive goals against all of Corinthians regional rivals.

 On 15 November 2017, Jô scored two goals as Corinthians beat Fluminense 3–1 and helped his team clinch the league title and this way, he confirmed his best league season scoring more than 17 goals in Campeonato Brasileiro.
 Corinthians obtained its seventh trophy in the competition, one of the most disputed leagues in the world; known by its traditional rivalries, fanatic supporters, athletes formation and frequent presence of its teams in Intercontinental Cup and FIFA Club World Cup.

 A very curious fact that demonstrates Jô's huge change of conduct was seen after the confirmation of Corinthians 2017 league title when he literally refused a cup of beer on the pitch celebration.